TranDuyNghia1402/Mik/README.md

 > [!TIP]
 > - Copy files and patse to your own projects and see the results.
 > - Base on those examples, write your own header files.
-Ex: UART.h, ADC.h,...
+Examples: UART.h, ADC.h,...
 > - That'll help you in your examinations
 > - Good luck ^.^!